UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 SOLWEIG Manual
 --------------

-The current version of SOLWEIG is v2022a (released 10 December 2022).
+The current version of SOLWEIG is v2025a (released 2 May 2025).

 NEW in this version: see `Version History`_.